 Example 1 (Continued): $\sum_{n=0}^{\infty} \frac{x^n}{n!}$

 We found $R = \infty$, so the interval of convergence is $(-\infty, \infty)$.
-Since the interval encompasses all real numbers, there are no endpoints to test.
+On top of that, since the interval encompasses all real numbers, there are no endpoints to test.
 The convergence set is $(-\infty, \infty)$.

 Example 2 (Continued): $\sum_{n=0}^{\infty} \frac{(x-2)^n}{4^n}$